TobikoData/sqlmesh/docs/concepts/models/seed_models.md

 This is useful when you want to keep all seed CSV files in a top-level directory such as `seeds/` but don't want to keep track of or manage a bunch of relative paths.

+### Encoding

+SQLMesh expects seed files to be encoded according to the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) standard.
+Using a different encoding may lead to unexpected behavior.

 ## Example

 In this example, we use the model definition from the previous section saved in the `models/national_holidays.sql` file of the SQLMesh project.